 Admission to this program is competitive and only applicants with high academic standing will be considered.
 Qualified applicants requiring prerequisite courses may be asked to take such courses in addition to their regular graduate program.
-The Faculty Graduate Studies Committee, in consultation with the Institute, is responsible for the recommendation of all applications for admission.
+The GCS Graduate Studies Committee, in consultation with the Institute, is responsible for the recommendation of all applications for admission.

 Residence Requirements.
 The minimum residence requirement for the Master’s degree is three terms (one year) of full-time study, or the equivalent in part-time study.

-In order to graduate, students must have a CGPA of at least 3.00.
+In order to graduate, students must have a CGPA of at least 2.70.

-- Credits.
-A fully qualified candidate is required to successfully complete a minimum of 45 credits.
+Credits.
 Additional credits may be required in some cases.